breck7/CancerDB/README.md

-# CancerDB: A public domain csv file to help build the next great cure
+# CancerDB: A public domain knowledge graph focused on cancer treatments distributed as a CSV file.

-CancerDB is a public domain database and website containing facts about all types of cancers and related entities.
+CancerDB is a public domain database and website containing facts about all cancer treaments and related entities.

-Someone's project could by just 2 insights away from being the next great cure.
-CancerDB can help builders figure out what those 2 missing insights are.
+Someone's new treatment could by just 2 insights away from being the next great cure.
+CancerDB can help them figure out what those 2 missing insights are.

-CancerDB is built for Cancer Researchers to help them _build the next great cure_.
-It is also built for those beautiful human beings affected by cancer and their loved ones.
-We want to provide you with the _absolute_ best data on cancer.
-We will deliver that information to you quickly, cheaply, and you will be able to trust it 100%.
+For cancer patients and their loved ones, we want to provide you with the _absolute_ best data on cancer.
+We will deliver that information to you quickly, freely, and you will be able to trust it 100%.

 This repo contains the entire database and website for https://cancerdb.com.